ZedThree/HPCAcademyFortran/Fortran.md

 ## Loops

-- often want to repeat some bit of code/instructions for multiple values
+- Often want to repeat some bit of code/instructions for multiple values
+    - Could write everything out explicitly
 - `do` _loops_ are way of doing this
 - three slight variations: